Family Independence Initiative

 7. Impact: How has your project made a difference so far?

-With over 3,000 family partners, millions of data points that definitively point to success, and growing traction with stakeholders in key sectors across the country, our momentum is charging a movement and changing the narrative about those living in poverty.
+With over 11,000 individuals, millions of data points that definitively point to success, and growing traction with stakeholders in key sectors across the country, our momentum is charging a movement and changing the narrative about those living in poverty.
 Over the two years they are enrolled in FII, families grow their yearly income by $5,829 (22%) and their assets by $4,089 (500%).

 Families like Albuquerque’s Flor Gonzalez who utilized FII dollars to formalize her daycare and triple her monthly income.
 Or San Francisco’s Pamela Thompson who used FII dollars three times: to repair her fireplace, buy a car, and to take classes to improve her party planning and decorating business.
 Or Boston’s Valencia Jacobs-Brown who used FII dollars to put a down payment on a multi-family home —now she and her son live in one unit and use the income from the other unit to help cover their bills.

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?

 As we enroll families, we are also calling upon government, foundations, and the private sector to join us in proliferating practices that listen and learn from families by: